Francis Holburne: Flag officer

 Promoted to rear-admiral on 5 February 1755, Holburne was quickly sent in May to reinforce Admiral Edward Boscawen's fleet in the North Atlantic.
 Boscawen's mission to intercept French ships from resupplying Canada was in danger as his ships' companies were not only sickly but short of men.
 Holburne was later appointed a member of the court-martial that was convened to try Admiral John Byng.
 The trial began in December 1756 and ran until late January 1757.
 When members of the tribunal requested to be relieved of their oaths before the House of Lords to save Byng, Holburne refused. "...all the court martial seemed terrified....except old Admiral Holburne, who cursed and swore at the bar of the House, because Byng was not shot out of the way, without giving him the trouble of coming from Portsmouth".

 Promoted to vice-admiral in February 1757, Holburne embarked on a command at Halifax, Nova Scotia to capture Louisbourg as part of the Louisbourg Expedition led by Lord Loudon.
 There were many delays, and fever had struck his fleet, causing much of it to remain in port.
 On the night of 24 September they were caught up in a violent storm which drove the 60-gun onto the shore, sank the 14-gun and dismasted most of the remainder of his fleet.
 Holburne sent the most heavily damaged ships back to England while he wintered in Halifax with the rest of the fleet.
 On 4 February 1758 he was advanced to Vice Admiral of the White and thereafter returned to England, with his North American command transferring to Admiral Edward Boscawen.

 On return to London Holburne was also appointed to the post of Port Admiral at Portsmouth, which largely discontinued his active service at sea.
 In September 1760 Francis made political capital of his position as Port Admiral when he stood for Provost in his native lands at Inverkeithing.
-It is reported that he unscrupulously brought in armed press gangs to a trades meeting and with his sword drawn and by intimidation and bribery secured the return of his party.
+During the 1760 Inverkeithing Provostship election, it is reported that he unscrupulously brought in armed press gangs to a trades meeting and with his sword drawn and by intimidation and bribery secured the return of his party.

 In July 1761, some three years after the loss of HMS Invincible, the 70-gun ran aground on the Horse Sands.
 Her loss caused Holburne to issue an order to all naval shipping masters, "...to sound out the channels, which they should do several times by way of refreshing their memories, this being the second great ship they have run ashore lately."
 His orders did not have the effect he had intended as in October that year, just four months later, the 50-gun ran aground off Ryde.